tomickigrzegorz/autocomplete/README.md

   // the input filed
   clearButton: true,

+  // the number of characters entered
+  // should start searching
+  howManyCharacters: 2,

   // Function for user input.
 It can be a synchronous function or a promise
   // you can fetch data with jquery, axios, fetch, etc.
   onSearch: () => {